 There are all kinds of ways to say I love you –and with this wide variety of sweet events and deals to choose from, you can decide how you want to celebrate.
-Show some love for your friends, family, sweetheart, community, or even yourself!
+There are some really unique and unusual options this year to treat yourself and those around you.
+Show some love for your friends, family, sweetheart, community, favorite football team, or even yourself!

 We’ll be adding to this list as we go, so keep checking back!
 Do you know of an event we missed?
 Tell us about it in the comments!

 Looking for a night (or day) out on the town to celebrate Valentines Day?
 These events fit the bill and they’re all in the lower or middle range, price-wise, for a special occasion.